 Panelists, who are invited to sit on Workshop panels because of their experience and knowledge, play an integral role in the success of the Workshop.
 Panelists should know that their role is twofold: 1) to share what they know and what they have done; and, 2) to engage the audience.
 Panelists are really provocateurs for those in the audience, who are experts in their own right and often have important stories and information to share.

 Each moderator develops three to four questions, which will be sent to panel members during the Workshop planning period.
 Panelists will then have about 10 minutes to respond to the set of questions during the actual Workshop session.

 We strongly recommend that the moderator and panelists schedule a group call in advance of the Workshop to organize the session.

 The Wednesday morning Research and Practice concurrent sessions are dedicated to sharing new and ongoing programs, initiatives, or policy updates that will be of broad interest to our hazards and disaster community.

 Wednesday Research and Practice sessions are 60 minutes long.
 Presenters typically open these sessions by sharing new research, program, or initiative updates.
 They then often reserve the remaining 15 minutes for audience interaction, feedback, and questions.

 Wednesday morning sessions will have PowerPoint available, but presenters are not required to use it.
-If you choose to use PowerPoint for your presentation, we will send instructions on how to get your slides loaded in advance, which is necessary to ensure sessions start and end on time.
+If you choose to use PowerPoint for your presentation, please make sure to send your slides to the moderator in advance of your session.